universal-ctags/ctags/docs/README.md

 make -C man QUICK=1 man update-docs
 ```

+During this process, hyperlinks to man pages are added as described above, and
+delete unnecessary section markups from `docs/man/*.rst`.
+See `man/Makefile`
+for more details.

 To generate the man pages `rst2man` command is needed.
 `rst2man` is part of the `python-docutils` package on Ubuntu.